 “You’re hardly wily, my dear,” Lightsong said.
 “A wily man is a soldier who fights with a small, carefully hidden dagger.
 You are more like a soldier who fights with a boulder the size of three palace stones.
 Regardless, I do have another method of dealing with you, one that you shall likely find quite flattering.”

-“Somehow, I find myself doubting,” she said, smiling.
+“Somehow, I find myself doubting.”

 “You should show more faith in me,” he said with a flippant wave of the hand.
 “I am, after all, a God.
 And, in my divine wisdom, I have realized that the only way to truly compliment one such as you--Blushweaver--is to be far more beautiful, intelligent, and interesting than you are.”